 Post-Baccalaureate Research Program for Underrepresented Minorities in Pursuit of a Career in Neuroscience

-Mission: The mission of the MINDS program is to increase the number of underrepresented minorities in neuroscience-related careers.
-We believe that one point of attrition is immediately after college graduation.
-The goal of the MINDS program is to provide financial support for underrepresented minority (URM) college graduates to pursue 1-2 years of independent research in a neuroscience laboratory at the University of Minnesota prior to graduate or medical school.
-The goal of the program is to provide laboratory and research experience that encourages intellectual as well as technical growth, helps build confidence in lab settings and gives opportunities for the students to obtain “deliverables” in the form of first author posters and co-authored papers.
+Mission: The mission of the MINDS program is to promote diversity, equity, and inclusion in the field of neuroscience starting at the early career stage.
+We believe that one point of attrition for individuals from underrepresented or disadvantaged backgrounds is immediately after college graduation.
+The goal of the MINDS program is to provide financial support for college graduates to pursue up to 2 years of independent research in a neuroscience laboratory at the University of Minnesota prior to graduate school.
+The goal of the program is to provide laboratory and research experience that encourages intellectual as well as technical growth, helps build confidence in laboratory settings and gives opportunities for the students to obtain “deliverables” in the form of intramural and extramural posters and publications.
 Graduate school entry has become increasingly competitive and graduate schools’ admissions committees emphasize research experience.
-We believe this emphasis leads to a substantial roadblock for some URM individuals.
-Our goal is to make URM individuals more competitive for graduate school at a nationwide level by increasing access to meaningful laboratory research experiences.
+We believe this emphasis leads to a substantial roadblock for some individuals.
+Our goal is to help individuals from underrepresented or disadvantaged backgrounds submit competitive graduate school applications at a nationwide level by increasing access to meaningful laboratory research experiences.
+We fully expect that successful MIND scholars would be competitive for the UMN Graduate Program in Neuroscience as well as other programs across the country.
 Finally, the goal of this program is to service our local community by uplifting individuals within the state of Minnesota.

-Who is Eligible: Participants must be underrepresented minorities (Blacks or African-Americans, Hispanics or Latinos, American Indians or Alaskan Natives, Native Hawaiians or other Pacific Islander) that have recently obtained or will obtain a B.A. or B.S. or equivalent from a 4-year college or university by the start of the program.
-Individuals must have the intention to apply to either graduate or medical school.
-Preference may be given to individuals who are either permanent residents of Minnesota or have attended a 4-year college or university in the state of Minnesota.
+Who is Eligible: Participants must have recently obtained or will obtain a B.A. or B.S. or equivalent from a 4-year college or university by the start of the program.
+We are focused on recruiting individuals from disadvantaged or underrepresented backgrounds, thus preference will be given to underrepresented minorities.
+This includes, but is not limited to: Blacks or African-Americans, Hispanics or Latinos, American Indians or Alaskan Natives, Native Hawaiians or other Pacific Islander, first generation college graduates, and recipients of federal funding (either Pell grant or McNair Scholarship).
+Individuals must have the intention to apply to either graduate or medical school, and preference will be given to individuals interested in obtaining a Ph.D. in Neuroscience.
+Finally, preference may be given to individuals who are either permanent residents of Minnesota or have attended a 4-year college or university in the state of Minnesota.
+We ask that applicants provide us with information on how your participation in this program will promote diversity, equity and inclusion within the neuroscience field.

-- Research: The MINDS program will provide a stipend of $35,000 to awardees.
-In addition, individuals will be awarded a $1500 discretionary fund that may be used for travel, computer or moving expenses.
+- Research: The MINDS program will provide a full stipend of $35,000 to awardees in Year 1.
+MINDS will also provide at least six calendar months of stipend funding in Year 2.
+Faculty mentors must commit to paying fringe benefits in all years, and the remaining six calendar months of stipend in Year 2.
+In addition, scholars will be awarded a $1500 discretionary fund per year that may be used for travel, computer or moving expenses.

-The expectation is that MINDS awardees will spend the vast majority of their time conducting primary research in a neuroscience laboratory at the University of Minnesota.
-In coordination with their sponsor, individuals must conduct “independent” research projects.
+The expectation is that MIND scholars will spend the vast majority of their time conducting primary research in a neuroscience laboratory at the University of Minnesota.
+In coordination with their faculty mentor, scholars must conduct “independent” research projects.
 Note, this project may be a part of a larger research project being done in the lab.
 Moreover, we expect that the individual will receive supervision and guidance from other individuals in the laboratory in addition to the PI.
-Individuals are expected to present a poster at the annual Neuroscience Post-Baccalaureate Poster Session.
-Individuals are also highly encouraged to present a poster at an extramural event.
+Scholars are expected to present a poster at the annual Neuroscience Post-Baccalaureate Poster Session.
+Scholars are also highly encouraged to present a poster at an extramural event.

-- Career Development: MINDS awardees are expected to attend neuroscience colloquiums and seminars.
+Career Development: MIND scholars are expected to attend neuroscience colloquiums and seminars.
 They are also expected to attend Neuroscience Department wide Post-Bac Program events.
-Additional career development programming will be provided to MINDS awardees including one-on-one assistance in a) crafting competitive CVs and Research Statements b) interviewing c) choosing where to apply d) navigating your first year in graduate school e) what is a career in neuroscience?
+Career development programming will be provided to MIND scholars including one-on-one assistance in a) crafting competitive CVs and Research Statements b) interviewing c) choosing where to apply d) navigating your first year in graduate school e) what is a career in neuroscience? f) how to talk to your non-science family about your career g) fiscal literacy in graduate school and beyond.

 Program Events: All post-baccalaureates researchers or equivalent (CS Researcher 1 and 2) are invited to attend several events sponsored by the MINDS program and Department of Neuroscience: